 Roger (“Doc”) Marshall (R-Kan.) was sworn in to the U.S. Senate on Jan.
 3, 2021 as the junior senator from Kansas.
-A physician based in Great Bend, he first ran for the U.S. House of Representatives in 2016 and served Kansas’ 1st Congressional District from 2017–21.
+A physician based in Great Bend, he first ran for the U.S. House of Representatives in 2016 and served the 1st Congressional District in Kansas from 2017–21.

 Marshall earned his undergraduate degree from Kansas State University before pursuing medical studies at the University of Kansas School of Medicine and completing his OBGYN residency at the University of South Florida’s Bayfront Medical Center in St. Petersburg.
 Prior to getting into politics, he served as president of the Barton County [Kansas] Medical Society, vice chairman of the Board of Farmers Bank and Trust, and as a Kansas commissioner of Wildlife, Parks, and Tourism.